 In Dralion, the four elements that govern the natural order take on a human form.
 Thus embodied, each element is represented by its own evocative colour: air is blue; water is green; fire is red; earth is ochre.
 In the world of Dralion, cultures blend, Man and Nature are one, and balance is achieved.

-Touring in Switzerland, Spain, Portugal, Russian Federation, Belarus, Denmark, Sweden, United Kingdom, IrelandMore info
+Touring in Russian Federation, Belarus, Denmark, Poland, Sweden, United Kingdom, Ireland, SpainMore info

 A mammoth structure creates the huge backdrop that dominates the stage.
 This metallic set piece is 60 feet wide and 26 feet tall and is suggestive of a futuristic Chinese temple or a giant plate of medieval armor.